sudodoki/grunt-jssemicoloned/README.md

-# grunt-jsvalidate
+# grunt-jssemicoloned

 This is a [Grunt](http://gruntjs.com) task to validate JavaScript source.
-It uses [Esprima](http://esprima.org) to look for possible syntax errors and automatically inserts missing semicolons.
+It uses [Acorn](http://marijnhaverbeke.nl/acorn/) to look for possible syntax errors and automatically inserts missing semicolons.

 ## How to Use It